 If you aren’t running the sorting function yourself, it’s someone else’s values that are being enacted on your mind.
 I wrote earlier about how ego seems to manifest as a result of internal sorting functions; I think there are similar effects happening in society at large, with similar levels of destruction.
 Sitting mindfully aware, and relaxing the sort function being applied to my inputs, makes me feel more present and at peace.
 When I am calm, I am more capable of engaging constructively with everyone in my life.
 Algorithmic Feeds are amplifying the narrative fire of Ego that Buddhists believe is the root of all suffering.
 We watch the world burn to upvotes, retweets, and animated frowny faces interspersed with targeted advertising.
 Witness the destructive ego of the global consciousness.

 Computers make choices trillions of times each day in accordance with the values systems encoded in them.
 The choices made by these machines exert influence over the world, shaping it according to the value systems encoded in the computers.
+Big tech and media companies spend hundreds millions of dollars per year on PhD level statisticians, machine learning experts, and expensive computing hardware.
+They are competing with each other in an algorithmic attention arms race.
+They are putting these enormous efforts into learning how to control your attention.
+Nothing personal, just business.
+Your own brain is becoming part of a computer network used by other people to make money.

 This statement is at once obviously true to most people who program computers for a living, and sounds like downright mysticism to people who don’t.
 That’s been my general experience when talking about how people are computers – some people get it right away and think it’s obviously true, while others (typically those who don’t work with computers) think it’s ridiculous to compare the two.
 That barbell distribution in responses is what convinces me I need to keep writing about this topic.
 A truth which is simultaneously obvious to some people, and seemingly absurd to others, has got to have important consequences.